 Where I am based: Nairobi office

-Previous experience: I joined DI after more than twelve years working with partners in over twenty African countries.
-Between 2007 and 2016 I was at Aidspan, an international non-profit corporation that is an independent observer tracking effective and transparent use of a 24-billion-dollar-a-year health fund called The Global Fund.
+Previous experience: I joined DI after more than 13 years working with partners in over 20 African countries.
+Between 2007 and 2016 I was at Aidspan (www.aidspan.org), an international non-profit corporation and independent observer tracking effective and transparent use of the US$24 billion received each year by a health fund called The Global Fund.
 I headed the outreach, partner mentoring and programmatic units, as well as working as the interim Executive Director for a time.
-I have a soft spot for nurturing local organisations to do professional data analysis and monitoring, and a passion for gender, public health and environmental issues.
+When I started at DI, I led strategic partnerships and data-use work in Kenya, in the East Africa region and across the African continent and have had the opportunity to grow from within.
+Throughout my career, I have retained a soft spot for nurturing local organisations to do professional data analysis and monitoring, and a passion for gathering reliable evidence to address youth, gender, public health and environmental issues.